datacite/blog/source/posts/metrics-for-characterizing-metadata-collections.md

 Once these numbers are calculated for each element, they can be used to calculate several indices for each collection:

-Number of Records: The total number of records in the collection.
+_Number of Records_: The total number of records in the collection.

-Number of Elements: The number of elements in the collection with content: O/R >= 0.
+_Number of Elements_: The number of elements in the collection with content: O/R >= 0.

-Complete Elements: The elements that occur in all records.
+_Complete Elements_: The elements that occur in all records.

-Partial Elements: The elements that occur in some, but not all records.
+_Partial Elements_: The elements that occur in some, but not all records.
 These may be opportunities for improving the completeness of the collection.

-Coverage w/r to Repository (CR): The set of elements present in the repository (repository total) is the union of elements present in each record in the repository.
+_Coverage w/r to Repository (CR)_: The set of elements present in the repository (repository total) is the union of elements present in each record in the repository.
 Typically, no single collection has all of these elements.
 CR is the number of elements in the collection / the total number of elements in all collections (the repository).
 Collections with high CR values (near 100%) contains many of the elements included in all other collections in the repository.
 These are a great place to look for usage examples and guidance.
 Collections with CR < 100% might benefit from guidance that references and builds on those examples.

-Collection Homogeneity (CH): If all elements in a collection are complete, then all of the records contain the same elements.
+_Collection Homogeneity (CH)_: If all elements in a collection are complete, then all of the records contain the same elements.
 The number of elements with O/R >= 1 / the total number of elements in the collection provides a measure of homogeneity of the records within a collection.
 CH is 1 if all of the records in a collection have all of the same elements.

 **Results**